edinburgh-napier/set09121/labs/lab4/tileEngine_2.md

 As this is a static library - and doesn't produce a compiled output, everything will be in a header.

 To extend the functionality of sf::vectors we must first be within the same namespace.
-From here we can define code as if we were inside the sfml library code itself.
-Thing get a little strange if we want to change or override functions that already exist, but we don't here as we are only creating new functionality.
+From here we can define code as if we were inside the SFML library code itself.
+Things get a little strange if we want to change or override functions that already exist, but we don't here as we are only creating new functionality.
+As such, don't worry about it for now!

 We start by creating a new vector type the 'Vector2ul' which will use size_t (i.e the largest unsigned integer type supported on the system) as the internal components.
 We will use this for the tile array coordinates.